civol/HDLRuby/README.md

  The first argument of the block must be the following:
    - `blk`: the block to execute when the write completes.
  Other arguments can be freely defined, and will be required by the `write` command.
  * `brancher(name) <block>`: defines branch named +name+ described in `block`.
-The content of block can be any content valid for a channel, with the additional possiblity to access the internals of the upper channel.
+The content of block can be any content valid for a channel, with the additional possibility to access the internals of the upper channel.

 For example, a channel implemented by a simple register of generic type `typ`, that can be set to 0 using the `reset` command can be described as follows: